 Many public and private companies seem to share the same destiny.
 They work with employees to achieve impossible tasks with too short deadlines assigned by management, which often include less than the nature of the problem.
 As for the first-line managers, they are often the most overloaded.
 As a result, employees feel undervalued, underused, and overwhelmed by pervasive labor (busy work) which is often neither productive nor stimulating.
 The conclusion is obvious: “[…] Leadership is potentially the most desperate problem we face in organisations today. “

-Something should change, and change dramatically.
+Something can change, and change dramatically.

 The principles of leaderful